About Cusco, Peru

 Popular Destinations in Cusco

 Machu Picchu: A legendary city that attracts visits from millions of tourists, Machu Picchu is not easy to reach.
 Most of the tourists will start from Cusco towards the Inca Trail on a journey that spans at least two days or more to access Machu Picchu, the ceremonial center of the Incas.
 This ancient city promises spectacular sights as you explore the different zones in Machu Picchu.
-Attraction spots include the Funerary Rock, the Torreón, the Temple of the Three Windows, and the Intihuatana, among others.
+Attraction spots you should not miss here include the Funerary Rock, the Torreón, the Temple of the Three Windows and the Intihuatana, among others.

 Hatun Rumiyuq: One of the most popular tourist destinations in Cusco, this street’s name means “The One with the Big Stone”.
 Originally, this site was the palace of Inca Roca.
 It was converted to the Archbishop’s residence.
 Visiting this street will leave you in no doubt as to why Cusco was declared a UNESCO World Heritage Site.
 Here, you will see the Stone of the Twelve Angles, an excellent example of exquisite ancient stonework.